How Is Radiation Therapy Used to Treat Mesothelioma?

 There are several advantages to using this type of therapy for malignant mesothelioma.
 Radiation may be administered during any stage of the disease as both a curative treatment to extend life or as a palliative treatment to make the patient more comfortable.
 Like other treatment options, radiation can be used alone or combined with surgery or chemotherapy.
 When following surgery, adjuvant radiation therapy has shown increased survival times, as it kills any remaining cancer cells not removed during the surgery.

-3 Ways Radiation Therapy Can Benefit Mesothelioma Patients
+3 Ways Radiation Can Help Treat Mesothelioma

 Administering Radiation Therapy to Mesothelioma Patients

-How to Prepare for Radiation Treatments
+3 Ways to Prepare for Radiation Therapy

 - Plan meals: Treating areas near the abdomen or throat can cause digestive issues or lead to a temporary loss of your ability to taste food.
 Spicy and chewy foods can be tough to swallow.
 Oncologists suggest eating a bland diet of soft foods for a few weeks.
 Maintaining good hydration and adequate fluid intake is also essential when you are in radiation therapy.

 - Ask for help: Side effects from radiation therapy can last for several weeks after the treatment ends.
 Simple tasks like cleaning, running errands, doing laundry, or cooking can feel exhausting and overwhelming.
 It may help to gather a small group of family members and close friends who can help with daily or weekly errands and chores.

-What to Expect During Treatment
+What to Expect During Your Treatment